dbader/node-datadog-metrics/README.md

     same properties as the options object on the `histogram()` method.
 Options specified when calling the method are layered on top of this object.
     (optional)
+* `retries`: How many times to retry failed metric submissions to Datadog’s API.
+    * Defaults to `2`.
+    * Ignored if you set the `reporter` option.
+* `retryBackoff`: How long to wait before retrying a failed Datadog API call.
+    Subsequent retries multiply this delay by 2^(retry count).
+For example, if this is set to `1`, retries will happen after 1, then 2, then 4 seconds.
+    * Defaults to `1`.
+    * Ignored if you set the `reporter` option.
 * `reporter`: An object that actually sends the buffered metrics. (optional)
     * There are two built-in reporters you can use:
         1. `reporters.DatadogReporter` sends metrics to Datadog’s API, and is